Dataspaces made easy, with Roseman Labs

 See how NCSC’s dataspace led to the takedown of a ransomware group.

-Key principles of a dataspace
+Key principles of an encrypted dataspace

 When using a dataspace based on the Roseman Labs platform, three important principles are:

-- Partners can share data at a detailed level and use it as a single source.
+1. Partners can share data at a detailed level and use it as a single source.

-- The dataspace offers strong guarantees for the privacy and confidentiality of the data of the partners.
+2. The dataspace offers strong guarantees for the privacy and confidentiality of the data of the partners.

-- The partners maintain strict control over what happens with their own data.
+3. The partners maintain strict control over what happens with their own data.

 Hence, a dataspace allows all parties to provide detailed data to the consortium, conduct analyses on the combined data, while offering strong privacy and data protection guarantees to all involved.